JonathanCrd/azure-sdk-for-python/samples/smoketest/README.md

 Be sure to set the environment variables and credentials required before running the sample.

 ### ImportError
-`ImportError: cannot import name 'AsyncPipelineClient' from 'azure.core'`.
+`ImportError: cannot import name 'AsyncPipelineClient' from 'azure.core'`

 The libraries in the `requiriments_async.txt` are not installed and the python version used has async capabilities.
 Install the libraries using pip.